 - Half Day Whole Heart—Upper School Day of Service

 - Biennial Auction

 - Booster Club

-Parents at Rowland Hall automatically become a member of the Home and School Association, our parent-school organization.
-Both campuses have Home and School executive boards and regular meetings, at which parents plan and organize gatherings such as classroom celebrations, used-uniform sales, faculty-appreciation events, new-parent events, parent socials, and more.
-Home and School hosts three to four Parent Forum meetings a year, which often feature guest speakers who discuss topics related to parenting and student education.
+Parents/caregivers at Rowland Hall automatically become members of the Home and School Association, our parent-school organization.
+Both campuses have Home and School executive boards and regular meetings, at which parents/caregivers plan and organize gatherings such as classroom celebrations, used-uniform sales, faculty-appreciation events, new-parent events, parent socials, and more.
+Home and School hosts three to four Parent/Caregiver Forum meetings a year, which often feature guest speakers who discuss topics related to parenting and student education.

 Throughout the year, many volunteers are needed to assist on various committees.
 The Home and School committees include Back-to-School Night across all school divisions, Book Fair, faculty dinners, Puttin' on the Arts recitals, vision screenings, school pictures, family caroling, Candle and Carol, faculty/staff appreciation week, Color Day, and fifth-grade and senior graduation.
 Ad hoc committees are formed when needed for special issues or projects.

 In addition, the Home and School Board presides over the committees of Parent Outreach, Parent Relations and Education, Hospitality, and Special Projects.
 Everyone is welcome and invited to participate in any of these activities.

 Room representatives or grade representatives are parent/caregiver volunteers who assist their child’s teacher with special projects and Home and School activities when needed.
 There are at least two room representatives per class or grade.
 The room representatives or grade reps collectively share the responsibility of various classroom or grade-level assignments.